NotLindskey/prime-pw-week-5-assignment-part-3/readme.md

 x- Test the `showCollection` function.

-- Add a function named `findByArtist`.
-This function should:
-  - Take in `artist` (a string) parameter
-  - Create an array to hold any results, empty to start
+x- Add a function named `findByArtist`.
+This function should: x- Take in `artist` (a string) parameter x- Create an array to hold any results, empty to start
   - Loop through the `collection` and add any objects with a matching artist to the array.
   - Return the array with the matching results.
 If no results are found, return an empty array.